Application & Deadlines

 *MS: February 15

 Graduate applications are accepted for the spring and fall semesters, however spring applications are accepted only by request of a MatSE faculty member.
 Fall applicants to the graduate programs are admitted at large.
 Students admitted to the PhD program typically interview with professors who have openings for new students and choose a research advisor within one month of arrival on campus or sooner.
 Incoming PhD students are encouraged to contact potential research advisors early on after they have accepted offer of admission.
 Incoming MS students are assigned an academic advisor at the beginning of their first semester.
 The review of applications typically begins prior to the deadline and early offers of admission may be extended to outstanding applicants.
 Early submission is encouraged.
-Applicants can check the status of their application at https://my.matse.illinois.edu/gradstat.
-Log in with your email address and date of birth used in the Apply Yourself application system.
-Please note: Information may not be immediately available as some documents have to be manually scanned and uploaded.
+Applicants can check the status of their application at https://choose.illinois.edu/apply/status.

 Additional Information